7616-20 S. Cottage Grove Avenue,

 1 person favorited this theater

-A large movie house in the Grand Crossing neighborhood, the Grove could seat over 1800 and was opened in 1926.
+A large movie house in the Grand Crossing neighborhood, the Grove Theatre could seat over 1,800 and was opened by Lubliner & Trinz on May 12, 1926 with Rod LaRocque in “Bachelor Brides”.

-Designed in the Spanish Baroque style, with an ornate terra-cotta facade, the Grove’s exterior is quite similar (on a smaller scale) in appearance to another W.W.
+Designed in the Spanish Baroque style, with an ornate terra-cotta facade, the Grove Theatre’s exterior is quite similar (on a smaller scale) in appearance to another W.W.
 Ahlschlager designed Chicago neighborhood theater, the Belmont Theatre in Lakeview, now demolished except for its facade.

-Operated by Warner Brothers/Stanley-Warner during the 30s 40s and into the mid-50s, the Grove was a first-run house for most of its existence.
+Operated by Warner Brothers/Stanley-Warner during the 1930’s, 1940’s and into the mid-1950’s, the Grove Theatre was a first-run house for most of its existence.

-After it closed as a movie theater in the 70s, it later became home to a church.
+After it closed as a movie theatre in the 1970’s, it later became home to a church.

 Just login to your account and subscribe to this theater